This article has been fact checked and updated as of June 2023.

 Once again, social media SEO magic at work!

-We hope you’re now 100% convinced about the awesomeness of social media SEO.
+I hope you’re now 100% convinced about the awesomeness of social media SEO.
 Happy optimizing!